n64blog/n64blog.github.io/_posts/2017-9-23-goldfinger-64-triumph-for-the-n64-modding-community.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/5aJZgB8j3Gw" frameborder="0" allowfullscreen></iframe>

-Each single-player mission comes with its own briefing, as per the original game, featuring dialogue that does a good job of portraying the classic Bond regulars they represent.
+Each single-player mission comes with its own briefing, as per the original game, featuring dialogue that does a good job of portraying the classic Bond cast they represent.
 Gameplay is still objective based, and the number of objectives scales with the difficulty setting, providing replay value beyond a single playthrough.

 It’s only when you set off that you really start to notice the differences.
 For example, the environments in Goldfinger 64 are absolutely huge compared to GoldenEye 007 -- so much so that you’ll need an N64 Expansion Pak in order to play the game.
 It really plays on the sandbox design of the original, providing you with a lot of spaces to explore (many of which may not actually be relevant to the mission).